highlightjs/highlight.js/docs/index.rst

 .. toctree::
    :caption: FAQ
+   :titlesonly:
-   :maxdepth: 1
+   :maxdepth: 0

    Which languages are supported? <supported-languages>
    Why no line numbers? <line-numbers>
-   How do I request a new language? <language-requests>
+   How to request a new language? <language-requests>
-   How do I contribute a new language? <language-contribution>
+   How to contribute a new language? <language-contribution>
-   Upgrading to Version 11 <upgrade-11>